wesbos/es6-articles/19 - Destructing Arrays.md

 const data = 'Basketball,Sports,90210,23';
 ```

-That's the item name, the item category, the item SKU, and the item inventory left on hand.
-Problem is that it's just a string.
+That's the item's name, category, SKU, and inventory left on hand.
+The problem is that it's just a string.
 That's not really helping us out.
 We do know that one thing that we can do if the data is perfectly separated by some sort of separator is we could use `data.split()` to split it up based on the comma.

 ```js
 const [itemName, category, sku, inventory] = data.split(',');